What's the Difference?

 General education programs are the foundation of any liberal arts program.
 The purpose of such a program, in my view, is to stimulate the intellect in a variety of ways, using the particular modes of learning and expression of a variety of disciplines.
 If successful, such an experience not only broadens each student's exposure to the world of ideas, but it also prepares the student for a variety of learning experiences in the future.
 It is the intellectual equivalent of athletic cross-training.
 It is what distinguishes a liberal-arts program from a vocational program.
 The dividends of such a learning program might not be readily apparent to the student until many years after the fact.

 In addition to a stimulating curriculum, college life offers many opportunities to meet people from different backgrounds.
 For many people, college provides the first opportunity to work closely with people from another country or religious tradition.
 College is a time to have meaningful interaction -- often for the first time -- with somebody who has strongly different political views or who is of a different sexual orientation.
-Extra-curricular activities such as those provided by the Office of Multicultural Affairs, the Counseling Center and the Student Activities Office are not just for fun.
-They are an important part of what college has to offer, even for students who have only a small amount of time to devote to learning outside of the curriculum.
+Extra-curricular activities are not just for fun.
+They are an important part of what college has to offer for all students.

 Return to my Not-the-13th-Grade page.